Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 2. Section 8 and epilogue of De laude psalmorum

+This extremely widespread guide to prayer using the psalms has been studied in detail by Jonathan Black, who finds 193 manuscripts containing all or part of the text.
+Of these, Tiberius C. vi is the only Anglo-Saxon manuscript,  and this does not contain the whole text, but only the eighth section (item no. 2) and a kind of summary (item no. 5).
+De laude psalmorum begins with an opening paragraph explaining why it is important to sing the psalms, and then gives eight reasons why one might wish to pray in their words, together with psalms for each reason.
+The treatise concludes with a brief paragraph on the value of the psalms in prayer.

+De laude psalmorum is of particular note for its encouragement of the reader to choose amongst the psalms in order to suit his or her own needs in prayer.
+Accordingly, the words ‘si vis’ and ‘si te volueris’ abound in it, along with an emphasis on the importance of praying to God ‘intima mente’ (the phrase occurs eight times in the full treatise).
+The eighth and final reason why one would wish to pray with the psalter is ‘Si volueris intima mente exercere te in divinis laudibus ac praeceptis et mandatis caelestibus’,  for this purpose, only one psalm is given, the long 118th psalm ‘Beati immaculati’.
+After this follows a brief closing paragraph on the value of the psalter.
+In Tiberius, the eighth part of De laude psalmorum and the closing paragraph appear.

 2.1: exercere virtutis: in the sources used as a basis for Black’s edition, the opening sentence appears as ‘exercere te in divinis laudibus ac praeceptis et mandatis caelestibus’.

 2.2: in via qui ambulaveris: this does not appear in the sources edited by Black.

 3. Old English Handbook I

+In 1965, Roger Fowler published what he called A Late Old English Handbook for the use of a Confessor.
+This is a somewhat misleading title: what he printed was in fact a series of six texts for use in penitence and confession, some or all of which appear in the same manuscripts, and not always in the sequence to which he assigned them.
+The first of the six, to which I will refer as Handbook I, is not even in Old English, but in Latin.
+Fowler finds this first section in: Brussels, Bibliothèque Royale 8558-63 (2498) (which he designates by the abbreviation Bx); Cambridge, Corpus Christi College 265 (C); twice in Cambridge, Corpus Christi College 201 (D, the first text being incomplete); and London, British Library Cotton Tiberius A. iii (N).
+Unknown to Fowler, the text also appears at this point in Tiberius C. vi, with only minor differences from his source texts.
+This text, is a Latin ordo confessionis attributed to St Jerome, which briefly explains how and why a penitent should confess, before instructing him to prostrate himself and pray to the Virgin and the saints for their intercessions, before giving a litany and creed to say before going to see the confessor.

 3.1: ordo confessionis sacerdotum et omnium clericorum secundum hiernonimum tractatorem: Bx, C and N simply have ‘ordo confessionis Sancti Heronimi’, D no heading at all.